 People Driven Credit Union’s scholarship program was established to enhance the educational opportunities and advancement of our members.
-Since it’s start in 1990, we have awarded over $328,000 in scholarships.
-In it’s 29th year, a total of $14,000 in scholarships went to 10 winning member entrants.
+Since it started in 1990, we have awarded over $328,000 in scholarships.
+In its 29th year, a total of $14,000 in scholarships went to 10 winning member entrants.

 This year’s topic was to write a note to yourself, the day before your first day as a high school freshman.